Abner Rosen Foundation Inc

 Overview

 The Abner Rosen Foundation was established in 1994 by the late real estate mogul Abner Rosen.
 Currently managed by his son Jonathan Rosen and daughter-in-law Jeannette Rosen, the foundation maintains a deliberately low public profile.
-With annual giving of approximately $3.2 million, the foundation makes 8-14 grants per year to carefully selected organizations.
+With annual giving that has varied significantly in recent years ($69,301 in 2023, $124,028 in 2022, $116,750 in 2021), the foundation makes grants to carefully selected organisations.
 The foundation's grantmaking is heavily influenced by the Rosen family's personal collecting interests, particularly Jonathan's expertise as a numismatist and collector of ancient Mesopotamian cylinder seals.
-This results in focused support for arts and cultural institutions, Jewish causes, higher education, and selective support for wildlife conservation.
+This results in focused support for arts and cultural institutions, Jewish causes, and higher education.

 Funding Priorities